 Entrance fee Pura Lempuyang Luhur

-The entrance fee for Lempuyang temple in 2022 is 100 000 IDR per person.
+The entrance fee for Lempuyang temple in 2022 is 100 000 IDR per person for tourists.
+If you are a KITA holder the entrance fee is 30.000 IDR per person.
 The rent for a sarong is included in this price.
 If you bring your own sarong you can wear it as well of course.

 Opening times Lempuyang temple Bali